 Travel Health Notice

-The Public Health Agency of Canada recommends practising safe food and water precautions while in Cuba, Dominican Republic, Haiti or Mexico.
+The Public Health Agency of Canada recommends practising safe food and water precautions while in Cuba, Dominican Republic or Haiti.

 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

 - Travellers to usual tourist areas that practise safe food and water precautions and good hand hygiene are at low risk.
 Travellers visiting areas with limited access to clean water, that do not follow proper hand hygiene precautions, or eat raw or poorly cooked food are at higher risk for cholera.
 Higher risk travellers may benefit from vaccination and should consult with a health care provider to discuss this option.

 - If you develop severe diarrhea and/or vomiting while travelling or after you return to Canada